Nagendra1997/mesibo-documentation/mesibo-modules.md

 As described previously, a mesibo module is simply a shared library (.so file) that needs to be loaded at runtime which links with your main Mesibo instance.

 So, how do you load your Mesibo module?
-To do this ,you need to tell mesibo the details of the module you wish to load- where to find your module ie; the directory path where is your module is located and the name of the module -- the name of the C source file where you have defined your module.
+To do this ,you need to tell mesibo the details of the module you wish to load- where to find your module ie; the directory path where is your module is located and the name of the module -- the name of the C/C++ source file where you have defined your module.

-For example, the path to your module could be `/usr/lib64/mesibo/mesibo_test.so` and the name of your module could be `test` with `test.c` being your C source file.
+For example, the path to your module could be `/usr/lib64/mesibo/mesibo_test.so` and the name of your module could be `test` with `test.cpp` being your C/C++ source file.

 You provide the directory path by mounting the directory path `<module path>` as a `-v` option when you run the Mesibo container.
 You also need to mount the directory `/etc/mesibo/` which contains your mesibo configuration file `mesibo.conf` where you need to specify the name of the module in the configuration file `/etc/mesibo/mesibo.conf` like so:
 `module= <module name>`